The Bankrate promise

 However, debt settlement is risky and should only be pursued as a last resort.
 Your creditors do not have to work with a debt settlement company and could sue you for defaulting on your payments.
 Additionally, defaulting on your debt payments will harm your credit score and your ability to borrow money in the future.

 If you are struggling with debt and need a professional opinion about your situation, you should consider working with a non-profit credit counselor.
 Many reputable credit counseling agencies will advise you for little to no cost.
-You can also set up a debt management plan with these agencies wherein you pay them monthly and pay lenders on your behalf.
+You can also set up a debt management plan with these agencies wherein you pay them monthly, and they pay lenders on your behalf.
 This service simplifies the process for you but requires an additional monthly fee.